 Government of India Act of 1935

-- The Act provided for the establishment of an All-India Federation consisting of the Provinces and the Princely States as units, though the envisaged federation never came into being.
+- The GoI Act of 1935 provided for the establishment of an All-India Federation consisting of the Provinces and the Princely States as units, though the envisaged federation never came into being.

-- Provided for the establishment of Federal Court.
+- Provided for the establishment of the Federal Court.

 - Abolished the Council of India.